-When selecting non-E0 eligible list virtual machines for entry into the dispatch list, the scheduler attempts to ensure that the requirements for storage and paging resources by all of the virtual machines in the dispatch list do not exceed the storage and paging resources available in the system.
-It also tries to ensure that the number of virtual machines in the dispatch list do not exceed the limits in effect.
+When selecting non-EO eligible list virtual machines for entry into the dispatch list, the scheduler attempts to ensure that the requirements for storage and paging resources by all of the virtual machines in the dispatch list do not exceed the storage and paging resources available in the system.
+It also tries to ensure that the number of virtual machines in the dispatch list do not exceed the storage is the dispatch list do not exceed the storage.